googleapis/google-api-python-client/docs/oauth-server.md

 ## Delegating domain-wide authority to the service account

-If your application runs in a Google Apps domain and accesses user data, the service account that you created needs to be granted access to the user data that you want to access.
+If your application runs in a G Suite domain and accesses user data, the service account that you created needs to be granted access to the user data that you want to access.

-The following steps must be performed by an administrator of the Google Apps domain:
+The following steps must be performed by an administrator of the G Suite domain:

-1. Go to your Google Apps domain’s [Admin console](http://admin.google.com/).
+1. Go to your G Suite domain’s [Admin console](https://admin.google.com/).
 1. Select **Security** from the list of controls.
 If you don't see **Security** listed, select **More controls** from the gray bar at the bottom of the page, then select **Security** from the list of controls.
 If you can't see the controls, make sure you're signed in as an administrator for the domain.
 1. Select **Advanced settings** from the list of options.
 1. Select **Manage third party OAuth Client access** in the **Authentication** section.
 1. In the **Client name** field enter the service account's **Client ID**.
 1. In the **One or More API Scopes** field enter the list of scopes that your application should be granted access to.
-For example, if your application needs domain-wide access to the Google Drive API and the Google Calendar API, enter: `https://www.googleapis.com/auth/drive`, `https://www.googleapis.com/auth/calendar`.
+For example, if your application needs domain-wide access to the Google Drive API and the Google Calendar API, enter: `https://www.googleapis.com/auth/drive, https://www.googleapis.com/auth/calendar`.
 1. Click **Authorize**.

 Your application now has the authority to make API calls as users in your domain (to "impersonate" users).
-When you prepare to make authorized API calls, you specify the user to impersonate.
+When you prepare to make authorized API calls, you specify the user to impersonate in the `subject` argument.

 ## Preparing to make an authorized API call